MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 Contoso will use Database Migration Service when migrating from SQL Server.

 When provisioning Database Migration Service, Contoso needs to size it correctly and set it to optimize performance for data migrations.
-Contoso will select the Business Critical tier with 4 vCores.
+Contoso will select the Business Critical tier with four vCores.
 This option allows the service to take advantage of multiple vCPUs for parallelization and faster data transfer.

 ![Screenshot that shows Database Migration Service scaling, with the Business Critical option selected.](./media/contoso-migration-scale/dms.png)